SoftInstigate/restheart-website/learn/configuration-file.md

 ### Properties files ###

-Starting from RESTHeart `3.7.0` it is possibile to pass an optional [properties file](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) as a startup parameter or via a environment variable:
+Starting from RESTHeart `3.7.0` it is possibile to pass an optional [properties file](https://docs.oracle.com/javase/tutorial/essential/environment/properties.html) (following the Java Properties syntax) as a startup parameter, via a OS environment variable or, starting with RESTHeart 3.9, via a Java property (which you can pass to the JVM with the "-D" command line parameter).
+This has proven to be very useful when RESTHeart is deployed in several environments and the configuration files are just slightly different among the environments.
+In the past was necessary to copy and paste any modification on all the yaml configuration files, but now you can have a single parametric yaml file, with a set of small, different properties files for each environment.

 For example, the `dev.properties` file in `etc/` folder contains the following properties: